 Though search engine marketing certainly has stand-alone merits, businesses of all sizes can see a significant boost in campaign success by using targeted display advertising and search engine marketing side-by-side.
 In fact, research from companies like Yahoo! shows that running display ads alongside search efforts resulted in a lift in both campaigns.

-TN Media in Nashville, TN helps businesses of all sizes connect with their customers through targeted display advertising and effective search engine marketing.
+The USA TODAY NETWORK in Nashville, TN helps businesses of all sizes connect with their customers through targeted display advertising and effective search engine marketing.
 For more information about how we can help your company get more leads with display ads, contact us today.

 Integrating your search and social marketing efforts can help you multiply results: Insights from the Marin Software white paper